Update: GSK Wants Generic Zofran Lawsuits Dismissed

 Zofran Cleft Palate Lawsuit Filed in Massachusetts

-October 7, 2016 – A New York mother whose son was allegedly born with a cleft lip and cleft palate after she took Zofran during pregnancy has filed a products liability lawsuit against GSK.
-According to the lawsuit, the woman was prescribed a generic version of Zofran for morning sickness during her first and second trimesters of pregnancy.
-Her son, referred to in court documents as “P.B.”, was born with “a cleft hard palate [and] unilateral right cleft lip.”
+October 7, 2016 – A New York mother whose son was allegedly born with a cleft lip and cleft palate after she took Zofran during pregnancy has filed a products liability suit against GSK.
+According to the lawsuit, the woman was prescribed generic Zofran for morning sickness during her first and second trimesters of pregnancy.
+Her son, “P.B.”, was born with “a cleft hard palate [and] unilateral right cleft lip.”

 Zofran Master Complaint Filed; Novartis Named as New Defendant

-June 15, 2016 – Plaintiffs’ attorneys in the Zofran multidistrict litigation (MDL) currently underway in Boston have filed a Master Long Form Complaint (PDF) in an attempt to unify the numerous allegations that each family’s lawsuit shares.
-Of particular note is that alongside GlaxoSmithKline (GSK), Novartis Pharmaceutical Corporation is now named as a defendant in the litigation.
+June 15, 2016 – Plaintiffs’ attorneys in the Ondansetron MDL in Boston, Mass., have filed a Master Long Form Complaint in an attempt to unify the numerous allegations that each lawsuit shares.
+Of particular note is that in addition to GSK, Novartis Pharmaceutical Corporation has been named as a defendant in the litigation.